slakkenhuis/paperplanner/README.md

 paperplanner
 ===============================================================================

-This repository contains the template for the week planner I use in my A6 notebook.
+This repository contains the template for the week planner I use in my notebook.

-The notebook has a ring binder and tabs.
-This workflow works very well for me: it gives me a single object that carries all my schedule and notes; my fountain pen fits neatly into the rings; scrap paper can be given a second life by cutting it into the right size; and the pages can be freely rearranged or increased.
-I also find that it's easier to act intentionally with offline organizational habits.
+The notebook is more or less A6 size, has a ring binder, and tabs.
+This works very well for me: it makes for a single object that carries all my schedule and notes; my fountain pen fits neatly into the rings; scrap paper can be given a second life by cutting it into the right size; and the pages can be freely rearranged or increased.
+I also find that it's easier to act intentionally when my organizational habits are offline.

 My handwriting is very small, so for now, the script crams a whole week into a single page, which has the dimensions 16.3cm × 10cm.
 The dividing lines